vonfalk/storm-javavis/doc/01-Storm/07-Standard_library.md

 using the cdecl calling convention in C++, user-defined objects are always returned on the stack, while primitive types (pointers, integers, and so on) are always returned in the `eax` register.
-Primitive types in Storm will of course follow these conventions to be compatible with C++ and to not loose execution speed.
+Primitive types in Storm will of course follow these conventions to be compatible with C++ and to not lose execution speed.

 Primitive types
 ----------------